-The New Year is here!
-For many of us, January is the perfect time to reflect on our lives and set new goals, hoping we become better versions of ourselves along the way.
-Most people make personal resolutions, like get in shape, quit smoking/drinking, or learn a new language.
+The new year is here!
+For many of us, January is the perfect time to reflect on our lives and set new goals, hoping to become better versions of ourselves.
+Most people make personal resolutions, like getting in shape, quitting smoking/drinking, or learning a new language.
 But, what about career resolutions?

 A career resolution is exactly what it sounds like: a resolution for your career intended to help you grow into a better professional.
-At Work It Daily, we believe that you need to work on your career every day (Yes, in fact, work it daily).
+At Work It Daily, we believe that you need to work on your career every day (yes, you do, in fact, need to "work it daily").
 So, everyone should make a career resolution or two along with those other ambitious resolutions.
-They can be little things like learn a new skill or grow my professional network, or bigger goals like land a promotion or get a new job.
+They can be little things like learning a new skill or growing your professional network, or bigger goals like landing a promotion or getting a new job.

 You can begin by asking yourself, "Am I where I want to be in my career?"
-If your answer is "no," you know you need to take a closer look at your career goals.
+If your answer is "no," you need to take a closer look at your career goals.

 You could be a janitor or a neurosurgeon, it doesn't matter.
 If you aren't proud of what you do for a living, there's something missing: passion.

 Career burnout is real, but sometimes it's deeper than that.
 Our passion at 25 won't necessarily be our passion at 40.
 And that's okay.

 When we are passionate about what we do, we are proud, because we are doing what we think is important, what we love doing.
 We are adding value to and making a difference in this crazy world—in a small, but significant way.

 Every job is important.
 No matter what your job title is, if you aren't proud of it, you should absolutely change that.
 Identify that one problem you want to find a solution to, and go after it.
 What are you waiting for?